logachev/cloud-custodian/docs/source/azure/configuration/authentication.rst

 Azure Key Vault Integration
 ---------------------------

-If you run Custodian inside Azure VM, AKS, ACI or Azure Function you can leverage Azure Key Vault to store Service Principal credentials.
-You can store json-formatted authentication file as a Key Vault secret.
+If you run Custodian inside Azure VM, AKS, ACI or Azure Functions you can leverage Azure Key Vault to store Service Principal credentials.
+You can store the json-formatted authentication file as a Key Vault secret.
 It will be used to extend your local authentication options.
-It is recommended to configure Subscription ID and Tenant ID locally and store SP credentials in Azure Key Vault.
+It is recommended to configure **Subscription ID** and **Tenant ID** locally and store SP credentials in Azure Key Vault.

-Cloud Custodian leverages Managed Service Identity or User Assigned Identity to access Key Vault and retrieve extended configuration.
+Cloud Custodian leverages Managed Service Identity or User Assigned Identity to access Key Vault and retrieve the extended configuration.

 Example of the secret stored in a Key Vault: